Erdos-Projects/fall-2025-extreme-temperatures-and-public-health/README.md

 # fall-2025-extreme-temperatures-and-public-health

-We investigate the effects of short periods of extreme weather on public health across UK regions (1981–2022).
+We investigate the effects of short periods of extreme weather on public health across 10 different UK regions (1981–2022).

 ## Background